DM872/dm872.github.io/_assignments/timetabling.md

 - all events are scheduled
 - forbidden slots are not used
 - resource room: there are no room conflicts
-- resource teacher: there are no teacher conflicts. <span style="color: blue">Note: some event does not have a teacher (they should be attended by instructors which are not included in this assignment).</span>
+- resource teacher: there are no teacher conflicts.
+Note: some event does not have a teacher (they should be attended by instructors which are not included in this assignment).
 - resource course:
   - the precendences within the weeks are met
   - paired courses are sychronized
-  - <span style="color: red">there is at most one event per course per day for each student</span>
+  - there is at most one event per course per day for each student
-  - <span style="color: blue">(the requirement of no course conflicts was withheld: it is implied by no teacher and student conflicts)</span>
+  - (the requirement of no course conflicts was withheld: it is implied by no teacher and student conflicts)

 Desirability criteria (soft constraints):

 - resource student: student conflicts are minimized
 - resource course: weekly stability is promoted
 - resource teacher: the number of events per day per teacher is minimized
-- <span style="color: red">bad slots are avoided in a way proportional to their degree of discomfort (in the figure below, darker shades of green indicate higher undesirability/discomfort).</span>
+- bad slots are avoided in a way proportional to their degree of discomfort (in the figure below, darker shades of green indicate higher undesirability/discomfort).

 ![trends]({{ "/assets/bad_slots.jpg" | absolute_url }}){:width="60%" .center-image}